The modal theory of the category of sets: The modal theory of the category of sets and functions

 Combining the lower and upper bounds yields $\Val_{\Sets}(W,\mathscr L)=\theoryf{S5}$ for every non-empty world $W$ and every language $\mathscr L$ with $\Lofeq\subseteq\mathscr L\subseteq\LDiamondofeq$. \end{proof}

 A \emph{lollipop frame} is a propositional Kripke frame composed of a single initial node, which is not accessible from any other node, accessing a cluster of mutually accessible nodes, with no additional nodes, as illustrated in the picture below.
-We denote the propositional modal theory of all lollipop frames by $\theoryf{Lollipop}$.
-This theory has finite height by definition, and therefore has the finite model property by \cite{Kudinov-Shapirovsky2016:Finite-model-property-of-modal-logics-of-finite-depth}.
+We denote the propositional modal theory of all lollipop frames, evaluated at the initial node, by $\theoryf{Lollipop}$.
+We shall use below that this theory is already characterized by finite lollipop frames; the elementary finite-reduction argument is included in the proof of theorem~\ref{Theorem.Sets-empty-worlds-sentences-Lollipop}.

 Some authors use the term \emph{lollipop frame} for a closely related kind of frame (for example, a chain of singleton worlds capped by a top cluster).
 To avoid confusion, throughout this paper we reserve \emph{lollipop frame} for the one-step frame described above (an initial node accessing a nonempty cluster).
 The TikZ code for the picture below is adapted from original code by Joel David Hamkins and modified by the author.